darshcloud/darshcloud/README.md

 <h1 align="left">Hi 👋, I'm Darshini</h1>
-<p align="left">I am a Software Engineering Graduate with a specialization in Cloud and Mobile Computing from San Jose State University.</p>
+<p align="left">I am a Software Engineering Graduate with a Specialization in Cloud and Mobile Computing from San Jose State University.</p>

 📫 How to reach me **darshini.vn@gmail.com**